 The solution was really created by banks and lenders to provide consumers with more time to pay any bills they owe on.
 Credit card forbearance programs give a debtor time to get back on track, ranging from months to ever years.

 Military credit and debt counseling is offered to active service members as part of the Military OneSource Program.
-The federal government created this program in partnership with non-profits such as the National Foundation for Credit Counseling.
+The federal government created this debt help program in partnership with non-profits such as the National Foundation for Credit Counseling.
 Any member of the military, whether active duty or a reserve, may qualify for free advice and counseling.
 Clients can have a number of financial issues addressed, including excessive credit card or medical debts, sign up for budgeting workshops, credit repair and more.
 Read Military OneSource Program.

 Help with payday loans